IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >
 >No problem is too small or too trivial if we can really do something about it.”

+>“I was an ordinary person who studied hard.
+There are no miracle people.
+It happens they get interested in this thing and they learn all this stuff, but they’re just people.”

+>“If all mathematics were to disappear, physics would be set back exactly one week.”

 >“He [<a href="https://en.wikipedia.org/wiki/Ernst_Stueckelberg" target="_blank">Stueckelberg</a>] did the work and walks alone toward the sunset; and, here I am, covered in all the glory, which rightfully should be his!.”

 ― <a href="https://en.wikipedia.org/wiki/Richard_Feynman" target="_blank">Richard Feynman</a>